Stress Management: Causes, Symptoms & How to Reduce It | MindLift

 Key takeaways

-• MindLift delivers personalized cognitive reframes in 60 seconds — free, no subscription, available on iOS and Android.
+- MindLift delivers personalized cognitive reframes in 60 seconds — free to start, available on iOS and Android.

 Frequently asked questions

 What causes stress, what are the symptoms, and how do you reduce it?
 A CBT guide covering the stress cycle and 6 evidence-based relief methods.
-MindLift uses AI-powered CBT to help you work through stress management in about 60 seconds — free for iOS and Android, no subscription.
+MindLift uses AI-powered CBT to help you work through stress management in about 60 seconds.
+Free to start on iOS and Android.

 Can an app actually help with stress management?